Logo

 Grumo Appula, Bari

-Racing a Scuderia Ferrari-entered Alfa Romeo 8C 2600MM with Severi at the Principessa de Piemonte road race Severi crashed the car when trying to avoid a horse carriage.
-Passenger D'Ippolito hit his head against the carrage and died immediately while Severi escaped unhurt.
+Very strong open road racer from Calabria with an impressivet palmarés.
+He debuted with a Ceirano in 1926 then drove an OM in 1927 two 6C-1500 Alfa Romeo in 1927/28 and a 6C-1750 Alfa Romeo kept by Scuderia Ferrari up until 1932 when he moved up to drive an 8C-2300 Alfa Romeo always under the Scuderia Ferrari banner.
+Racing with Severi at the 1933 Principessa de Piemonte road race Severi crashed the car when trying to avoid a horse carriage.
+At the moment d'Ippolito was the passenger.
+He hit his head against the carrage and died immediately while Severi escaped unhurt.

 (Info supplied by Alessandro Silva)